TABLE OF CONTENT

 Continuous improvement (CI) and operational excellence (OpEx) are often confused.
 While they go hand in hand, they are not the same thing.

-Continuous improvement involves ongoing effort to improve your business operations to improve quality, cut costs, reduce waste, and maximize human potential.
+Continuous improvement involves ongoing efforts to improve your business operations to improve quality, cut costs, reduce waste, and maximize human potential.
 The focus is on making existing processes, products, and services perfect.
 It happens incrementally over a period rather than an instant thing from a single breakthrough.

 While continuous improvement is crucial, it's still not enough as the business continues to grow and enhance its processes, products, and services.
 Operational excellence sets the company up for growth by understanding what the target market wants and creating an uninterrupted stream of value that continuously feeds the need.